lucyjanetetlow/cdcssg.github.io/community/global.md

 keywords:
 ---

-Membership of the CdCSSG is not limited to families in the UK and Ireland, and we have members from all over the world.
+The CdCSSG is not limited to families in the UK and Ireland, and we have supporters from all over the world.

 However there are a number of other groups around the world, and we have done our best to compile a complete list.
 If you are aware of any other groups we have missed please [let us know](mailto:office@criduchat.org.uk).